EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destinies/Spirit_Caller.md

 All their Stats are zero (0) and they are *Expert* in *Dodge test*.
 Spirits are not stable and the souls used to raise them dissipate after combat.

+If you have no souls stored in your Spirit philactery at the end of your morning sacrifice you gain one (1) soul.

 ## Level 2

 Spirit tuning: you can give one type of your spirits any Weapon or Armor modification.
 This choice can be changed on level ups.